MarcoCosta55/MSGrammarPrototypeSingleActivity/README.md

 ### PC Installation
 ***
 The following instructions are for installing the BlueStacks 4 Android emulator for Windows 10.
-However, similar steps can be taken to run the app on Mac.
+This app is also available on Mac.
 I have not tested this program extensively, nor do I endorse its use.
 This is just the easiest way I've found to run my app without an Android device.

 1. Download the BlueStacks installer from [**BlueStacks.com**](https://www.bluestacks.com/)
 2. Run the BlueStacks Installer exe file you just downloaded.